kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 If you don't have an S3 bucket yet, you can create one following [this AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

-Then, go to the Athena console and click on "Edit Settings" to configure your query result location.
+Then, go to the Athena console and click "Edit Settings" to configure your query result location.
 This is required by Athena to e.g. cache query results.
 You can use the same bucket you created earlier as a location for query results.

 To keep things simple, choose the same AWS region for both Athena and your S3 bucket.